Upcoming System Update: Enrol and RPL

 Overview

 Unit Rules are used to enforce quality standards before a unit can be signed off.
-They act as a final check when a unit reaches 100% completion, ensuring that the correct number of assessments or specific assessment methods have been used.
-If the rule is not met, the system will prevent the unit from being signed off by the Assessor.
+They act as a final validation step when a unit reaches 100% completion, ensuring the correct number of assessments or specific assessment methods have been completed.
+If the Unit Rule is not satisfied, the system prevents the Assessor from signing off the unit.

 • Centre Manager